glow-xyz/nftoken/docs/pages/create-an-nft.md

 # {% $markdoc.frontmatter.title %}

-You can create an NFT in just a couple seconds.=
+You can create an NFT in just a couple seconds.

 You don't have to mess around with code or the terminal.
 This makes it really easy for non-developers to get started.

-**Download Glow**
+## Download Glow

 If you don't have the Glow Solana wallet, you'll need to [download Glow](https://glow.app/download).
 Once you have that downloaded, you can

-**Get SOL**
+## Get SOL

 You'll also need to have a small amount of SOL if you want to create an NFT on mainnet.